YARAHQ/yarahq.github.io/README.md

 ![YARA Forge Overview](./assets/images/yara-forge-infograph.png)

-## Input Repositories

-The integrated YARA rule repositories can be reviewed [here](https://github.com/YARAHQ/yara-forge/blob/master/yara-forge-config.yml).

 ## YARA Forge Program Code

-You can find the YARA Forge program code and configuration [here](https://github.com/YARAHQ/yara-forge).
+You can find the YARA Forge program code [here](https://github.com/YARAHQ/yara-forge).

 ## Credits

+This work wouldn't have been possible without the valuable contribution of many great people from the community.
+I would like to extend my special thanks to: Elastic, ReversingLabs, Avast ...

+For a full list of all integrated YARA rule repositories, review the config file [here](https://github.com/YARAHQ/yara-forge/blob/master/yara-forge-config.yml).

 [Florian Roth](https://x.com/cyb3rops)